 Let’s break the numbers down to weekly and monthly earnings for perspective:

-Some contracts also allow for overtime, extra shifts, or holiday pay, significantly boosting your take-home.
+Some contracts also allow for overtime, extra shifts, or holiday pay, significantly boost your take-home.

 Travel Sonographer Salary by Location: Comparison Chart